For Google, new FCC rules may bring unfamiliar government oversight

-May 4 The following are the top stories in the Wall Street Journal.
-Reuters has not verified these stories and does not vouch for their accuracy.

-SAN FRANCISCO/WASHINGTON Feb 5 One of Google Inc's major business operations could fall under the day-to-day jurisdiction of the U.S. Federal Communications Commission for the first time, potentially subjecting the fast-moving Internet company to regulations it has often criticized.
+SAN FRANCISCO/WASHINGTON One of Google Inc's (GOOGL.O) major business operations could fall under the day-to-day jurisdiction of the U.S. Federal Communications Commission for the first time, potentially subjecting the fast-moving Internet company to regulations it has often criticized.

 Aiming to set "net neutrality" rules that guide how Internet service providers manage traffic on their networks, the FCC will vote Feb.
 26 on whether to impose tighter regulations by classifying them more like traditional telephone companies.